The Body (King novella): Plot summary

 Along the way, the boys trespass at the town dump and are chased by Chopper, the dog belonging to the dump custodian, Milo Pressman.
 Teddy gets into a verbal skirmish with Milo when the latter insults Teddy's father (a World War II veteran who was given a Section 8 discharge for trauma related to the Normandy invasion) by calling him a "loonie".
 Gordie and Vern are nearly run over by a train while crossing a trestle.
 While at a resting point, Gordie tells his friends another story, "The Revenge of Lard-Ass Hogan", in which the titular Davie "Lard-Ass" Hogan exacts vengeance on the town locals for ridiculing his wide girth by downing a whole bottle of castor oil before engaging in the town's annual pie-eating contest and vomiting on the previous year's champion, which causes a chain reaction that nauseates the entire audience.
 The next morning, the boys stumble upon a small pond and take a swim, but jump out in horror when they find that the pond is teeming with leeches.

-After a thunderstorm, the boys finally find the body of Ray Brower, who has been hit by a train.
-Ace's gang arrives shortly after.
+After a thunderstorm, the boys finally find the body of Ray Brower.
+Ace's gang arrives shortly after to attempt to re-discover the body officially as well.
 During an argument, Chris pulls the gun on the gang and forces them to leave, but Ace promises reprisals.
 Tired, depressed and fearing retaliation, the boys decide there is nothing more to be done with the body and return home.
-Subsequently, one of the gang members reports the body as an anonymous tip, and the gang members severely beat all four boys.
+Subsequently, Ace reports the body as an anonymous tip, and the gang members severely beat all four boys.
 The four friends eventually drift apart, but Gordie and Chris remain close.
 Chris decides to prepare for higher education, and he and Gordie both graduate from the University of Maine.